Cross-Appointments

 - Forthcoming (with Sarah-Jane Koulen).
 “Transitional Justice.”
 IN the Elgar Concise Encyclopedia of Law and Anthropology.

 - Forthcoming (with Omowumi Asubiaro Dada).
-“The African Court of Human and People's Rights.”
-IN the Edward Elgar Encyclopedia on Law and Peace.
+“The African Court on Human and People's Rights.”
+IN The Edward Elgar Encyclopedia on Law and Peace.

 - 2024.
 “Transitional Justice in African Contexts through the Institutionalization of Emotional Affects.”
 IN The Oxford Handbook of Transitional Justice.
 Editors: Jens Meierhenrich, Alexander Laban Hinton, and Lawrence Douglas.
 London: Oxford University Press.